-Supervisor II or Assistant Director:
+Assistant Director/Supervisor II:

-- A Supervisor or Assistant Director whose job description includes a significant portion of the child care program administration in a facility of 51 to 100+ spaces.
+- · An individual who has the dual responsibility of administration and program delivery.
+This can include nursery school teachers, unity leaders, assistant directors, and directors who are included in child/staff ration. - An Assistant Director or Supervisor or whose job description includes a significant portion of the child care program administration in a facility of 51 to 100+ spaces.
 Examples include orientating and directing staff; managing employee records, developing staffing schedules, assisting in identifying professional development opportunities and record keeping. - Participates in at least 24 hours of ECE professional development per year.

-SUPERVISOR II / ASSISTANT DIRECTOR (ECE II OR III): 2018-2019 Job Level 1 Level 2 Level 3 Level 4 Level 5 Supervisor II Annual \$52,821 \$56,124 \$59,423 \$62,727 \$66,027 Assistant Director Hourly \$25.39 \$26.98 \$28.57 \$30.16 \$31.74 (ECE II or III)
+ASSISTANT DIRECTOR (ECE II OR III)/SUPERVISOR II: 2022-23 Minimum Target Maximum Job Level 1 Level 2 Level 3 Level 4 Level 5 Assistant Director (ECE II or III)/ Supervisor II Hourly \$29.86 \$31.52 \$33.18 \$34.84 \$36.50